apexskier/camlittle.com/content/posts/2024-11-14-swiftui-core-animation/index.md

 return caAnimation
 ```

-Once the animation is created, we configure the keypath it modifies, its start and end values without our layer's `update` function.
-We also need to ensure we update spring animation's duration, as it depends depends on the value's range.
+Once the animation is created, we configure the keypath it modifies, and its start and end values without our layer's `update` function.
+We also need to ensure we update the spring animation's duration, as it depends on the value's range.
 Core Animation will cut off the animation without this.

 ```swift
 self.value = value